Flosi23/rythm/readme.md

 ### Description

+This music bot is meant to replace the old rythm bot that went out of service.
-A music bot, similar to rythm to queue up and play youtube videos and playlists
+It has similar features (even more actually!) and can be used to queue up and play youtube videos and playlists.

 #### Commands: